 Your subjects for IGCSE will feature both 'core' and 'optional' subjects.
-When picking your options, you will focus, quite rightly, on the subjects you enjoy and think you are best placed to succeed with in your IGCSE exams.
-If you are lucky enough to already have a strong inclination for a particular subject or group of subjects that you feel you might want to study at A-level (the course which follows IGCSEs), then this can of course also help inform your IGCSE options choices now.
-However, if this is not the case, then worry not; our blend of core and options subjects, means that many different avenues remain open to you, in the next stage of your education, whatever you opt for.
+When picking your three options, you will focus, quite rightly, on the subjects you enjoy and think you are best placed to succeed with.
+If you are lucky eno'xugh to already have a strong inclination for a particular subject or group of subjects that you feel you might want to study at A-level (the course which follows IGCSEs), then this can of course also help inform your IGCSE options choices now.
+However, if this is not the case, then don't worry; our blend of core and options subjects, means that many different avenues remain open to you, in the next stage of your education, whatever you opt for now.
 Naturally, we will of course support you carefully, through all these choices.